RAGBRAI: Second year: SAGBRAI, August 4–10, 1974

 The 1974 ride, known as the Second Annual Great Bicycle Ride Across Iowa (or SAGBRAI), was more carefully planned.
 For example, each morning, the official start time was 7:30 am; however, by Wednesday, the start time was dropped so that riders could depart at any time that was appropriate for the rider.
 The Iowa State Patrol was involved for the first time to control traffic and assure safety, and arrangements were made to have medical services available for riders.
 For the first time, the route was driven in advance for inspection purposes.
-The start of the ride was in Council Bluffs, with the overnight communities of Atlantic, Guthrie Center, Camp Dodge (near Des Moines), Marshalltown, Waterloo, and Monticello, and finishing in the riverfront city of Dubuque.
+The start of the ride was in Council Bluffs, had overnight stops in Atlantic, Guthrie Center, Camp Dodge (near Des Moines), Marshalltown, Waterloo, and Monticello, and finished in the riverfront city of Dubuque.
 The ride occurred in the same week as the resignation of President Richard M. Nixon.
 The high point of the trip for many of the riders was the second overnight stop, where a sign greeted the riders outside of the designated overnight town, Guthrie Center.
 It read, "Please be kind.
 You outnumber us two to one."
 About a half hour in length, SAGBRAI – the Second Annual Great Bike Ride Across Iowa is a black and white documentary film about the 1974 ride.
 OHP Marketing Services of Webster City, Iowa, converted the 16-mm film to a digital format in 2012, and the digital format was screened in Webster City on Monday July 13, 2015.